Home Garden Organic Compost and Mulch

 coffee grounds, tea bags, spoiled vegetables and fruits, etc.

-If possible, alternate layers of green and brown waste.
-This helps the composting
+Alternate layers of green and brown waste.
+This helps the composting process,

 Keep the pile moist, but not wet.